 Tesla among biggest losers as China’s car sales fall on covid lockdowns

-Tesla among biggest losers as China’s car sales fall on covid lockdowns4 min read .
-Updated: 10 May 2022, 06:13 PM IST

 - Pandemic policies hit production, deliveries and consumer appetite for vehicles